For the people of France to enjoy any sense of prosperity, the Palace at Versailles must be destroyed.

 The Sun Pig had her whipped.

-You applaud this woman’s flagellation when you visit Versailles and admire the wealthy and splendor in the Hall of Mirrors.
+You applaud this woman’s flagellation when you visit Versailles and admire the wealth and splendor in the Hall of Mirrors.

 In reality, when you visit Versailles you are whipping yourself.